thomasarmstrong/MCValidation/README.md

 ![comp charge res](Figures/compare_charge_res.png)

 ---
+# Lab/MC Measurements

 The following are measurement categories taken from mcmeas.pdf meantioed at the start.
 The quotes are the text extracted from the document followed by description of the method(s) that will be implemented.

-# Pedestal and Noise Measurements
+## Pedestal and Noise Measurements

 > Baseline (pedestal) measurements without any light source and with increasing levels of nonpulsed
 > background light (emulating NSB over the expected range in observations, e.g. from zero